 Use our Mortgage Qualification Calculator to determine what size mortgage you can afford based on your monthly income and debt expense

-Conventional: 6 - 12 months depending on LTV ratio, credit score and debt-to-income ratio
+Conventional: Up to 6 months depending on LTV ratio, credit score and debt-to-income ratio

-HomeReady: 6 - 12 months depending on LTV ratio, credit score and debt-to-income ratio
+HomeReady: Up to 6 months depending on LTV ratio, credit score and debt-to-income ratio

 Home Possible: 2 months